Skip to main content

 Some medical treatments will prevent or minimize most of the symptoms you could experience if you stop drinking alcohol.

-Benzodiazepines (tranquilizers) are the major treatment for alcohol withdrawal symptoms, such as the shakes, and are also key to inhibiting severe complications like delirium tremens.
+Benzodiazepines (tranquillizers) are the primary treatment for alcohol withdrawal symptoms, such as the shakes, and are also key to inhibiting severe complications like delirium tremens.

 A healthcare provider may also recommend vitamins and dietary modifications to help with withdrawal symptoms.
-People who use huge amounts of alcohol may be more subjected to specific nutritional deficiencies, such as B1 vitamin.
-Your doctor may suggest consuming supplements to deal with these deficiencies.
+People who use vast amounts of alcohol may be more susceptible to specific nutritional deficiencies, such as the B1 vitamin.
+Your doctor may suggest taking supplements to address these deficiencies.

-Adopting a healthy diet while experiencing withdrawal may also facilitate digestion and increase energy levels.
+Adopting a healthy diet during withdrawal may also facilitate digestion and boost energy levels.
 This may be useful for reducing withdrawal symptoms like stomach upset and feelings of fatigue.

 Detox Programs to Treat Alcohol Withdrawal